Washington Semester Program

 The Internship (4 Credits*)

-We provide you with an instant network of organizations to look through.
+For 3 days each week, you’ll be at your internship site.
+To aid you in your internship search, the Washington Semester Program will provide you with an instant network of organizations to look through.
 Six to eight weeks before the semester begins, you'll gain access to all of the internships in our database that are relevant to the program into which you have been accepted.
-We'll give you all the information you need about each organization, including descriptions of internship positions and address and phone numbers for our contacts.
+The Washington Semester Program will give you all the information you need about each organization, including descriptions of internship positions and address and phone numbers for our contacts.
 You can start your search right away, or wait until you arrive in D.C.
 Either way, you'll have nearly two weeks at the beginning of the semester to attend interviews and make your selection.
 We suggest you have at least three interviews.
 Before you arrive, we will also provide you with resources to help you write an effective résumé and cover letter.

 *Note that the Public Health track has a 6-credit internship component.